Chapter Forty One VI

 Juju is flanked by Quiet Man and Mighty Jim, “You did a good ting’ back then, what near two years now, cleanin’ up dat subway trash.
 I know you didn’t do nuttin’, but the nuttin you did was a very good ting’.
 We got dat shit in Jamaica, too.
 It ain’t a US problem, it’s a world problem.
 Dis young girl wit’ you, you tink we don’ get it?”

 Janah, “Covering my bases.
-We’re out of town all of August, in a very safe place.
+We’re out of town all of August, in a safe place.
 I’m being paranoid, she’s sprouted up, tall as me and she’s only twelve.
 People who knew her at nine or ten likely won’t recognize her now.
 Just keep your nose to the wind.”

 She joins us in the booth, five minutes later, Amaya looks puzzled, “Who’s gonna eat all this food?”